How to Onboard Freelancers & Independent Contractors as an Agency

 Having a thorough enough training allows you to:

-If you don’t have these documents yet, go small first and grow from there.
+If you don’t have these documents yet, start small and grow from there.

-Consider assigning the task of keeping these up-to-date to someone in your team if you can afford it.
+Consider assigning the task of keeping these up-to-date to someone in your team.
 And don’t forget to evaluate the alignment between the depth of the training and the quality of the result you want (or the skill level of the position you’re trying to hire for).

-From our experience, it’s worthwhile investing early on in a proper wiki-style knowledge base software.
+From my experience, it’s worthwhile investing early on in a proper wiki-style knowledge base software.
 Internally, we use Outline.
 It even allows you to share part of your knowledge base to the public.
-We use this feature for our developer-focused tutorials.
+We use this feature for our developer-focused tutorials, as well as for internal purposes to document our app.

 Our own clients also realized quickly how important good documentation is.
 In our interview with Rom from Podblade, he detailed how they’ve created an onboarding video for their partners.
 It introduces them to the client portal without their team having to do 1-on-1 demos every time.